 The Centre has a longstanding reputation as one of the leading groups in the UK and beyond in the study of land, environment and agriculture.
 Research undertaken within the Centre has been used to inform governments, businesses and communities about how land and the environment are managed and used and how policy can be better designed, appraised and evaluated.

-In 2017, Professor Harry G West joined the Centre as Co-Director alongside Professor Matt Lobley as part of a larger initiative to strengthen the inter-disciplinary links between Politics and Sociology, Philosophy and Anthropology (SPA) within the College of Social Sciences and International Studies and to enhance the Centre’s already strong emphasis on food-related issues.
+In 2017, Professor Harry G West joined the Centre as Co-Director alongside Professor Matt Lobley as part of a larger initiative to strengthen the inter-disciplinary links between Politics and Sociology, Philosophy and Anthropology (SPA) within what was then the College of Social Sciences and International Studies and to enhance the Centre’s already strong emphasis on food-related issues.